edmundhung/conform/docs/submission.md

    */
   const ref = useRef<HTMLFieldSetElement>(null);
   /**
-   * The task config will be picked up by the `useFieldset` again
+   * The `useFieldset` will pick up the task config and
-   * and derived config based on the field
+   * derives config based on the field name
    */
   const { content, completed } = useFieldset(ref, config);